$O_k$ null test with multi-task Gaussian processes: cosmic curvature and data compatibility

+\figcaption{7.5}{5}{ The reconstructed $D_M/D_M'$ along with the $1\sigma$ errors from DESI BAO and SNe Ia.
+The constraints $D_M(z=0)=0$ is imposed for the reconstruction of DESI BAO data.
+The blue line labeled as SGP is reconstructed from the data $D_M$ only, the purple line labeled as MGP is reconstructed from the joint data $D_M$, $D_H$ and their correlations.}

 In conclusion, we propose novel null tests of cosmic curvature specifically tailored to DESI BAO data: $\mathcal{O}_k(z)=F_{\rm AP}(z)\,D_M'(z)/D_M(z)-1$ and $\mathcal{O}_k=F_{\rm AP}\,D'_V/D_V+F'_{\rm AP}/3-F_{\rm AP}/(3z)-1$.
-Our reconstructions indicate that a spatially flat universe is disfavored by the current data at low redshift $z \lesssim 0.5$, a region where BAO measurements are currently sparse.
-This pattern suggests the apparent deviation from flatness may be driven by incomplete low‑$z$ BAO coverage rather than a genuine curvature signal.
+Our reconstructions with MGP indicate that a spatially flat universe is disfavored by DESI DR2 BAO data at low redshift $z \lesssim 0.5$, a region where BAO measurements are currently sparse.
+This pattern suggests the apparent deviation from flatness, and even the phantom crossing of dark energy, may be driven by incomplete low-$z$ BAO coverage rather than a genuine physical consequence.
 Therefore, additional observations, particularly more BAO measurements at low redshift, are required to test spatial flatness robustly.
 Reconstructions performed with and without including the full correlations yield similar results.
-We also find that the DESI BAO DR2 data are self‑consistent, and that the SNe Ia datasets (Union3 and Pantheon Plus) are broadly consistent with the BAO reconstructions.
-The DES Y5 (D5) SNe Ia sample, however, shows a notable discrepancy and therefore warrants further investigation.
+We also find that the DESI BAO DR2 data are self-consistent, and that the SNe Ia datasets are broadly consistent with DESI DR2 BAO data.
+The $\mathcal{O}_k$ null test is not only robust for testing spatial flatness, but also a powerful tool for assessing data compatibility and uncovering potential data issues.

+\textit{Acknowledgements.} This research is supported in part by the National Natural Science Foundation of China Grant Nos.
+12588101, 12535002, 12175184, and 12205015.

-{\it Notes Added}: While we were developing a Gaussian Process method to jointly reconstruct two functions from two data sets including their correlations, the paper \cite{Dinda:2025hiu} appeared.
-The idea and preliminary results for reconstructing $F_{AP}$ without accounting for correlations when testing the compatibility between DESI BAO data and SNe Ia data, were presented in talks by one of the authors (YG) at Lanzhou University on September 25 and the University of Science and Technology of China on September 25.
+{\it Notes Added}: While we were developing a GP method to jointly reconstruct two functions from two data sets including their correlations, the paper \ucite{Dinda:2025hiu} appeared.
+The idea and preliminary results for reconstructing $F_{AP}$ without accounting for correlations to test the compatibility between DESI BAO data and SNe Ia data, were presented in talks by one of the authors (YG) at Lanzhou University on September 19 and the University of Science and Technology of China on September 25.